Gabriel Daza: Political career

-In 1946, as Vice-President and Managing Director of Rehabilitarion of the Manila Hotel, Daza was sent to the United States for procurement.
+In 1946, as Vice-president and managing director of rehabilitation of the Manila Hotel, Daza was sent to the United States for procurement.
 He spent two months in Los Angeles, with around a $100,000 budget, buying and ordering furniture and utilities for the rehabilitation of the Manila Hotel.

 Other work

-Daza was a member of the Executive Committee for the 33rd International Eucharistic Congress (IEC), which was held in Manila 3–7 February 1937.
+Daza was a member of the executive committee for the 33rd International Eucharistic Congress (IEC), which was held in Manila 3–7 February 1937.
 Daza was the chairman of Illumination Committee for the 33rd IEC.

-In 1938, Daza was a Director of the Philippine Wax Products Co.
+In 1938, Daza was a director of the Philippine Wax Products Co.

-In 1939, Daza was the Directorate of the Ateneo Alumni Association, Directorate of Catholic Action, Reserve Officer in the Signal Corps of the Philippine Army, a member in the Knights of Rizal and Knights of Columbus, and assisted with the Philippine Charity Sweepstakes and Philippine Exposition.
+In 1939, Daza was the director of the Ateneo Alumni Association, director of Catholic Action, reserve officer in the Signal Corps of the Philippine Army, a member in the Knights of Rizal and Knights of Columbus, and assisted with the Philippine Charity Sweepstakes and Philippine Exposition.

-In 1946, Daza was a Director of the Philippine Trust Company.
+In 1946, Daza was a director of the Philippine Trust Company.

 In 1947, Daza founded the Philippine National Red Cross.
 In 1951, Daza was the Assistant-Treasurer of the Philippine National Red Cross.

-From 1955 to 1956, Daza was a member of the Executive Committee of the Second National Eucharistic Congress of the Philippines which was held in 1956, in Manila, from 28 November to 2 December.
+From 1955 to 1956, Daza was a member of the executive committee of the Second National Eucharistic Congress of the Philippines which was held in 1956, in Manila, from 28 November to 2 December.
 Daza and fellow boy scout and electrical engineer Hermenegildo B. Reyes were in charge of planning the event.
 As electrical engineers Daza and Reyes also managed the lighting and P.A. system for the event.

-In 1965, Daza was a member of the Executive Board for the United Nations Association of the Philippines.
+In 1965, Daza was a member of the executive board for the United Nations Association of the Philippines.
 Daza participated in the First Asian Conference on Industrialization held during the period 6 to 20 December 1965 at Manila.
 Daza attended as a member of the World Federation of United Nations Associations (WFUNA) observer delegation.